Yemeni civil war (2014–present): Saudi-led intervention in Yemen

 An Associated Press investigation outlined that the military coalition in Yemen actively reduced AQAP in Yemen without military intervention, instead of by offering them deals and even actively recruiting them in the coalition because "they're considered exceptional fighters".
-UAE Brigadier General Musallam Al Rashidi responded to the accusations by stating that Al Qaeda cannot be reasoned with and cited that they killed many of his soldiers.
+UAE Brigadier General Musallam Al Rashidi responded to the accusations by stating that Al Qaeda cannot be reasoned with and citing that they killed many of his soldiers.
 The UAE military stated that accusations of allowing AQAP to leave with cash contradict their primary objective of depriving AQAP of its financial strength.
-The notion of the coalition recruiting or paying AQAP has been thoroughly denied by the United States Pentagon with Colonel Robert Manning, spokesperson of the Pentagon, calling the news source "patently false".
-The governor of Hadramut Faraj al-Bahsani, dismissed the accusations that Al Qaeda has joined with the coalition rank, explaining that if they did there would be sleeper cells and that he would be "the first one to be killed".
+The notion of the coalition recruiting or paying AQAP has been thoroughly denied by the United States Pentagon, with spokesperson Robert Manning calling the news source "patently false".
+The governor of Hadramut Faraj al-Bahsani, dismissed the accusations that Al Qaeda has joined with the coalition ranks, explaining that if they did there would be sleeper cells and that he would be "the first one to be killed".
 According to The Independent, AQAP activity on social media as well as the number of terror attacks conducted by them has decreased since the Emirati intervention.

 On 13 July 2020, the UK Ministry of Defence logged more than 500 Saudi air raids in possible breach of international law in Yemen.
-These figures were revealed a few days after the UK government decided to resume the arms sales to Saudi Arabia, which could be used in the Yemen war, just over a year after the court of appeal ruled them unlawful.
-It justified resuming the arms sales stating that only isolated incidents without any pattern have occurred.
+These figures were revealed a few days after the UK government decided to resume arms sales to Saudi Arabia, which could be used in the Yemen war, just over a year after the court of appeal ruled them unlawful.
+It justified resuming arms sales stating that only isolated incidents without any pattern have occurred.

-In March 2019, the United States Congress voted to end US support to the Saudi war effort;

-however, US President Donald Trump vetoed it.
+In March 2019, the United States Congress voted to end US support to the Saudi war effort; however, US President Donald Trump vetoed it.
 His successor, President Joe Biden, announced a freeze on arms sales to Saudi Arabia and the UAE in January 2021.
 He also declared that he would end American support for the Saudi coalition.
 On 4 February 2021, Biden announced an end to the US support for Saudi-led operations in Yemen.
 As of 13 April 2021, arms sales to the UAE had not been stopped, while sales to Saudi Arabia were still paused.
 However, details of the end of American involvement in the war were not released as of 2021.

 In August 2020, confidential Saudi documents revealed the kingdom's strategy in Yemen.
 The 162 pages of classified Saudi documents dated back prior to 2015.
 The pages showed the kingdom's inaction in stopping the Houthis from capturing Sanaa, despite Saudi intelligence reports.
 The records also exposed that Saudi Arabia had worked to hamper the rebuilding projects commissioned by Germany and Qatar in Saada.
 This happened after the fighting between the two warring camps came to a halt due to a ceasefire.